What is a sympathectomy?

 Below is a list of common steps that you may be asked to do.

-exam to ensure you are in otherwise good health before you undergo the procedure.
+to make sure you are in otherwise good health before you have the procedure.
+You may

-latex, iodine, tape, contrast dyes, and anesthetic agents (local or general).
+latex, iodine, tape, contrast dyes, and anesthesia (local or general).

 and herbal supplements that you are taking.

-you are taking any anticoagulant (blood-thinning) medicines, aspirin, or other medicines that
+are taking any blood-thinning (anticoagulant) medicines, aspirin, or other medicines that

 affect blood clotting.
 You may be told to stop some of these medicines before the